-Art is flourishing not only online but on our streets, too.
+Art as healing is flourishing not only online but on our streets, too.
 In Austin, Texas, artist Chris Rogers has honored healthcare workers as superheroes in this powerful mural featuring Storm and Superman.

 “When darkness descends, when the future is uncertain, when hope is dwindling and Doomsday is prepped, there are those that punch in when all have punched out.
 Heroes.
 Heroes Rise.
 Heroes Give.
 Heroes Sacrifice.
 Thank you front-liners, one and all,” he wrote, telling Spectrum News that he “also wanted to give a shout-out to all the doctors and nurses of color.”

 Now, Rogers is honoring the Black men and women recently lost to police brutality.
-With the help of the entire community, which is stepping up to offer donations, he is painting a mural dedicated to George Floyd, Breonna Taylor, Ahmaud Arbery, Sandra Bland, Walter Scott, Philando Castile, Michael Brown Jr., Trayvon Martin, Tamir Rice, Eric Garner, Sean Bell, and Emmett Till and the many others killed in racially-motivated attacks.
+With the help of the entire community, which demonstrate their commitment to healing through stepping up to offer donations, he is painting a mural dedicated to George Floyd, Breonna Taylor, Ahmaud Arbery, Sandra Bland, Walter Scott, Philando Castile, Michael Brown Jr., Trayvon Martin, Tamir Rice, Eric Garner, Sean Bell, and Emmett Till and the many others killed in racially-motivated attacks.
 “There’s not even enough walls in Austin for all these people,” Rogers told KVUE News.

 So he’s beginning by dedicating it to George Floyd.
 “If he can’t breathe, then we can’t breathe,” Rogers said.